 Restructure the files

 Let’s start with the initial structure.
-The web app web contained all code, which was structured reducers, actions, api, components and so on:
+The web app web

-Directory web/:
+Directory web/

 ├── actions